ripple/rippled-historical-database/README.md

 * There may be multiple closed ledger versions competing to be validated by consensus.
 These ledger versions have the same sequence number but different contents (and different hashes).
 Only one of these closed ledgers can become validated.
 * A current ledger's contents change over time, which would cause its hash to change, even though its ledger index number stays the same.
 The hash of a ledger is not calculated until the ledger is closed.

-### Account Sequence ###
+### Account Sequence
 [Sequence Number]: #account-sequence

 A Sequence number is a 32-bit unsigned integer used to identify a transaction or Offer relative to a specific account.

-Every [account object in the Ripple Consensus Ledger](https://ripple.com/build/ledger-format/#accountroot) has a Sequence number, which starts at 1.
+Every [account in the XRP Ledger](https://developers.ripple.com/accounts.html) has a Sequence number, which starts at 1.
 For a transaction to be relayed to the network and possibly included in a validated ledger, it must have a `Sequence` field that matches the sending account's current `Sequence` number.
 An account's Sequence field is incremented whenever a transaction from that account is included in a validated ledger (regardless of whether the transaction succeeded or failed).
 This preserves the order of transactions submitted by an account, and differentiates transactions that would otherwise be the same.

-Every [Offer node in the Ripple Consensus Ledger](https://ripple.com/build/ledger-format/#offer) is marked with the sending `Account` [Address][] and the `Sequence` value of the [OfferCreate transaction](https://ripple.com/build/transactions/#offercreate) that created it.
+Every [Offer in the XRP Ledger's decentralized exchange](https://developers.ripple.com/offers.html) is marked with the sending `Account` [Address][] and the `Sequence` value of the [OfferCreate transaction](https://developers.ripple.com/offercreate.html) that created it.
 These two fields, together, uniquely identify the Offer.

-### Currency Code ###
+### Currency Code
 [Currency Code]: #currency-code

-There are two kinds of currency code in the Ripple Consensus Ledger:
+There are two kinds of currency code in the XRP Ledger:

 * Three-character currency code.
 We recommend using all-uppercase [ISO 4217 Currency Codes](http://www.xe.com/iso4217.php).
 However, any combination of the following characters is permitted: all uppercase and lowercase letters, digits, as well as the symbols `?`, `!`, `@`, `#`, `$`, `%`, `^`, `&`, `*`, `<`, `>`, `(`, `)`, `{`, `}`, `[`, `]`, and <code>&#124;</code>.
 The currency code `XRP` (all-uppercase) is reserved for XRP and cannot be used by issued currencies.
-* 160-bit hexadecimal values, such as `0158415500000000C1F76FF6ECB0BAC600000000`, according to Ripple's internal [Currency Format](https://wiki.ripple.com/Currency_format).
+* 160-bit hexadecimal values, such as `0158415500000000C1F76FF6ECB0BAC600000000`, according to the XRP Ledger's internal [Currency Format](https://developers.ripple.com/currency-formats.html).
 This representation is uncommon.

-## Pagination ##
+## Pagination

 Many queries may return more data than is reasonable to return in a single HTTP response.
 The Data API uses a "limit and marker" system to control how much is returned in a single response ("page") and to query for additional content.